richard-miller/2022-12-06-intro-to-r-workshop/README.md

 ## 2. Launch R Studio

-Once you have *forked* the repository, go ahead and launch RStudio.
+Check you are now viewing your *fork* of the workshop repository by checking the URL of this pages includes you GitHub username.

-In the forked repository that you just created (check the url of this page includes your GitHub username), click on the link below that says 'Launch RStudio on Binder'.
+Now click on the button below that says 'Launch RStudio on Binder'.

 <br>